Kunming-Singapore Railway: 21st century revival

 In 2000, ASEAN proposed completing the Kunming to Singapore railway, via Hanoi, Ho Chi Minh City (formerly Saigon), Phnom Penh, and Bangkok.
 This 5500 km route is now known as the eastern route.
 In 2004, ASEAN and China proposed the shorter western route, which instead of running east through Vietnam and Cambodia, would go west from Kunming to Myanmar and then to Bangkok.
 In 2007 ASEAN and China proposed building three routes, the Eastern, Western and a central route via Laos.

+As of 2024, there has been solid progress in building the railway.

 Overview

 Note that a grouped column before multiple lines denote lines that span the same origin and destination, but run along different speed or gauge.